-The E-FRM sampler data must be retrieved using Met One FRMCommAQTM software, either through the serial port, USB port, or by transferring data to a USB flash drive.
-Brief instructions for downloading the data are provided in this section.
-For more detailed instructions, please see the FRMCommAQTM software manual.
+The E-FRM sampler data must be retrieved using Met One FSCommAQ software, either through the serial port, USB port, or by transferring data to a USB flash drive.
+For detailed instructions, please see the FSCommAQ software manual.
+The FSCommAQ software and manual are available at the Met One website (https://metone.com/software).